TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

   the consistent use of NaBL Stratego paradigms.
 We will consider the fact that both languages are new to you.

-### Spoofax Update

-This lab requires you to update Spoofax to the latest unstable release.

-1. Choose *Install New Software* from the *Help* menu.
-2. Add `http://download.spoofax.org/update/unstable/` as an update site.
-3. Install Spoofax.
-Eclipse will tell you it is already installed and suggests an update.
-This is fine.
-4. Build your MiniJava project.
-5. If you get build errors about `nabl-def`, regenerate your name binding files (go to .nab file, Actions -> Generate name analysis), and build again.

-### Error in the Initial Project

-In some versions of the initial project, your desugaring rules will not be applied.
-However, desugaring is crucial for this lab.
-You should make sure, that the file `trans/minijava.str` defines the following two strategies:

-    analysis-single-default-interface =
-      analysis-single-default(desugar-all, id, id|<language>)
-    analysis-multiple-default-interface =
-      analysis-multiple-default(parse-file <+ !(), desugar-all, id, id|<language>, <project-path>)

-If the strategies are defined using `id` instead of `desugar-all`, you should change this.

 ## Detailed Instructions

-### Challenge
+### TS

-Challenges are meant to distinguish excellent solutions from good solutions.
-Typically, they are less guided and require more investigation or higher programming skills.

-The challenge for this lab is to specify typing rules and constraints as much as possible in TS, a brand new metalanguage for specifying type systems of programming languages.
+In this lab you specify typing rules and constraints as much as possible in TS, a brand new metalanguage for specifying type systems of programming languages.
 TS has a number of rough edges:

 1. Generated Stratego files contain errors, but compile fine.